5 Top Guidebooks for Planning Your Route 66 Road Trip

 Tom Snyder creates a vivid portrait of life on Route 66 and the people who haunt it, including cattle rustlers, gangsters, hitchhikers, and everyday travelers.

 Smaller sections of this book include tips on trip-planning, roadside photography and mini-tours, whereas the bulk of the book is broken down by state, guiding you through, section by section, pointing out roadside attractions and iconic sights.
 I've often referred to his book over the years to fact check information for this website and for inspiration.
 Any book endorsed by the great Michael Wallis is a book worth reading!

-Another "famous" book in the world of route 66 travel, the Route 66 Adventure Handbook distinguishes itself from others by focusing on the many wonders that you'll encounter on your route 66 road trip.
+Now in it's 'High Octane' fifth edition, the Route 66 Adventure Handbook distinguishes itself from others by focusing on the many wonders that you'll encounter on your route 66 road trip.
 From vintage motels to kitschy roadside art, this book successfully navigates route 66 with very clear passion for its subject.
 In terms of planning an itinerary this book is packed with tips and suggestions.

 Painstakingly researched by Drew Knowles, this book provides information on how to locate unmarked portions of the mother road, contact info for Route 66 associations and local visitor bureaus, an index of all Route 66 towns, and anecdotes, trivia, attractions, and suggested side trips.

 The author has a great voice which makes for real entertaining prose.
 This book delights in taking the reader off the beaten track and introducing newbies and veterans alike to hidden gems and long-forgotten diversions.
 It also includes a large number of maps.

 5. Lonely Planet Route 66 Road Trips (Travel Guide)

 I didn't have access to this book prior to my trip and I actually bought it back in 2010 when the idea for this website first came to me.
 Despite being the smallest route 66 guidebook in this list it warrants a mention due to some of the unique content it contains.